hroncok/python-minimization/document.md

 With the two optimized caches optionally `%ghost`ed if combined with other solutions.

-If we don't get upstream support for following symbolic links, we might ship the duplicate bytecode cache files and change them to a hardlink in RPM scriptlet / trigger (if they are on the same filesystem, which is very likely).
+If we don't get upstream support for following symbolic links, we might ship the duplicate bytecode cache files and change them to a hardlink in RPM scriptlet / trigger (if they are on the same filesystem, which is very likely), however that only helps with limited storage space (and it requires the storage during installation), not limited bandwith.

 Alternatively, we might change the way the source and bytecode caches are prioritized on import time, with upstream coordination, to allow having the non-optimized `.pyc` file in just one location without losing the benefits of having the source files.
 Such as having an (optionally compressed) source file in a `__pysource__` directory and loading it when showing tracebacks.